Welcome to 2015-2016 Graduate Catalog

 Graduate Degree Programs

-This year, UCF approved two new programs:
+This year, UCF approved one new program:

-Two new graduate certificate programs were approved:
+Seven new graduate certificate programs were approved:

-Seven new graduate degree tracks were created in the following programs:
+Six new graduate degree tracks were created in the following programs:

 Other program changes occurred for the following programs: